| FROM THE EDITOR

 Last in a series of articles on British

+and American culture.
 In the final article of this series well take a

 look at some useful vocabulary used in email correspondence and text messaging.
+Here is a short list of vocabulary often used in email: an attachment a backup

 a browser